theguywhodoesntcare/Warcraft_MRF_Blender/mrf_spec.md

 | **byte[]**    | Padding to align to 16-byte boundary (if necessary) |

 ## Texture Path
-Warcraft engine parses the string from the beginning of the chunk to the first dot character (`.`).
-After the dot there may be zeros or any arbitrary data.
-Accordingly, the extension of the texture file is not required.
+The string is parsed from the beginning of the chunk up to the first dot character (`.`).
+Any data following the dot, including zeros or arbitrary content, is ignored.
+As a result, the file extension is not required for texture lookup.
 #### Chunk structure
 | Type  | Description |
 |------|-------|